norwoodj/docs/docs/resume.md

 * CRM Team
     * Implemented ETL jobs using Java and Spring Batch to deliver millions of personalized emails and push notifications per day.
-    * Developed a [Kinesis](https://aws.amazon.com/kinesis) consumer to process the tens of millions of daily [Geo-fence](https://en.wikipedia.org/wiki/Geo-fence) enter and exit analytic events published by mobile app users in order to deliver on-demand push notifications for nearby stores.
+    * Developed a [Kinesis](https://aws.amazon.com/kinesis) consumer to process tens of millions of daily [Geo-fence](https://en.wikipedia.org/wiki/Geo-fence) enter and exit analytic events published by mobile app users in order to deliver on-demand push notifications for nearby stores.
 * Site Reliability Engineering Team
-    * Architected and launched a multi-tenant kubernetes platform as a service for internal teams with common patterns for monitoring, alerting, TLS, logging, and autoscaling, reducing time needed to deploy a new service by over 90%.
+    * Architected and launched a multi-tenant kubernetes platform as a service on AWS for internal teams with common patterns for monitoring, alerting, TLS, logging, and autoscaling, reducing time needed to deploy a new service by over 90%.

 [Personal Projects](https://github.com/norwoodj)
 -----------------
 [helm-docs](https://github.com/norwoodj/helm-docs)
-:   An automatic Markdown documentation generator for helm charts with over 1500 stars on github, 1 million image pulls from Docker Hub,
+:   An automatic markdown documentation generator for helm charts with over 1500 stars on github, 1 million image pulls from Docker Hub,
     and in use by dozens of organizations

 [bastion-pod-ctl](https://github.com/norwoodj/bastion-pod-ctl)
-:   CLI tool written in go for proxying TCP and SSH traffic into a private network via a [pod](https://kubernetes.io/docs/concepts/workloads/pods/) created on a kubernetes
+:   CLI tool written in go for proxying TCP traffic into a private network via a [pod](https://kubernetes.io/docs/concepts/workloads/pods/) created on a kubernetes
     worker node in that private network

 [hashbash](https://github.com/norwoodj/hashbash-backend-go)